-Do a Google search for the "Benefits of Meditation" and youíll get a mind-boggling 29,900,000 results.
-Thatís nearly 30 MILLION !!!
-YouTube will return an astonishing 7,560,000 video results for the word "meditation."
-The Mayo Clinicís search engine optimization team is in top-shape because they are ranked first on the Google search list.
-Hereís a summary of what they have to say about the benefits of meditation:
+Do a Google search for the "Benefits of Meditation" and youíll get a mind-boggling 150,000,000 results.
+Thatís 150 MILLION !!!
+A Videos search will return an astonishing 89,200,000 results for the word "meditation."
+Hereís a summary of what the Mayo Medical Clinic has to say about the benefits of meditation:

 Mayo Clinic: Meditation is considered a type of mind-body complementary medicine.
 It produces a deep state of relaxation and a tranquil mind.
 Meditation can give you a sense of calm, peace and balance that benefits both your emotional well-being and your overall health.
 And these benefits don't end when your meditation session ends.